amaraAI/amaraAI.github.io/_pages/about.md

 ---
 permalink: /
-  - title: About /
+title: "About"
-  - excerpt: About me /
+excerpt: "About me"
-  - author_profile: true /
+author_profile: true
+redirect_from:
   - /about/
   - /about.html
 ---